-An easier version is to pour the panna cotta mixture into small bowls to set, then top with rhubarb and toffee to serve.
+Top tip: An easier version is to pour the panna cotta mixture into small bowls to set, then top with rhubarb and toffee to serve.

-About the chef – Alex Delly
+Meet the chef – Alex Delly

 For Alex Delly, head chef at St Isidore Restaurant in Milton, a dish is more than just a meal – it’s a story.
 And that story begins in his kitchen garden.